Leaders in Joint Replacement

 Emmi is a series of free, unique, web-based educational programs for Houston Methodist patients that make complex medical information easy to understand.

 Arthroscopy is a technique of placing a video camera inside the joint through a small incision (portal) in the skin.
-Additional portals allow access for other specialized instruments so that the surgeon may perform the entire surgical procedure while watching on a computer monitor, rather than having to make a traditional incision.
-Some benefits of this technique when compare to open-incision surgery include less pain, faster recovery, less bleeding, lower risk of infection, and improved cosmetic appearance.
-Common conditions for which this technique is used include treatment of meniscal tears, ACL tears, loose bodies, and cartilage injuries.
+Additional portals allow access for other specialized instruments, so that the surgeon may perform the entire surgical procedure while watching on a computer monitor, rather than having to make a traditional incision.
+Some benefits of this technique when compared to open-incision surgery include less pain, faster recovery, less bleeding, lower risk of infection, and improved cosmetic appearance.
+Common shoulder operations that can be done arthroscopically include rotator cuff repairs, labral repairs, stabilizations, and removal of bone spurs and loose bodies.

-Arthroplasty is the term used to describe the procedure of replacing worn out joint surfaces with an artificial substitute (prosthesis).
-Arthritis is the most common diagnosis in patients undergoing knee replacement.
-The replacement provides smooth gliding surfaces which provide pain relief and improved function.
-There are different surgical options including partial (uni-compartment) and total knee replacement.
-Knee replacements are among the most common orthopedic procedures and provide some of the greatest benefits of any procedure in terms of pain relief, ability to return to desired activities, and independence.
+Arthroplasty is the term used to describe the procedure of replacing worn out joint surfaces with a metal and plastic substitute (prosthesis).
+Arthritis is the most common diagnosis in patients undergoing shoulder replacement.
+The replacement has smooth gliding surfaces, which provide pain relief and improved function.
+There are different surgical options, including partial and total shoulder replacement, and the decision is often based on patient age and desired activity level.
+Patients who no longer have a functioning rotator cuff due to previous tears, surgeries or fractures may benefit from a specialized type of replacement known as a reverse shoulder, in which the geometry of the prosthesis substitutes for the lack of rotator cuff function.